pingcap/blog/how-we-trace-a-kv-database-with-less-than-5-percent-performance-impact.md

 `LocalSpanLine` maintains a container, `SpanQueue`, to load the ongoing or completed `LocalSpan`s.
 "Ongoing" means that the start time of the event indicated by `LocalSpan` is known, but the end time is not.
 The `LocalSpan`s are stored in the `Vec` structure inside `SpanQueue`.

-In addition, as mentioned above, we use implicit context to construct the parent-child dependency between `LocalSpan`s.
-This process relies on the `next_parent_id` variable that is maintained by `SpanQueue`.
+To construct the parent-child dependency between `LocalSpan`s implicitly, the context passing relies on the `next_parent_id` variable that is maintained by `SpanQueue`.

 Next, we will use some examples to describe the process in detail.